 Who are we?

-TranZed Apprenticeship Services (TAS) is a high-quality, non-traditional apprenticeship program developed to address this country’s need for alternative career paths, as acknowledged by President Obama in his 2014 State of the Union.
+TranZed Apprenticeships is a non profit high-quality, non-traditional apprenticeship program developed to address this country’s need for alternative career paths, as acknowledged by President Obama in his 2014 State of the Union.
 While federal and private student loan interests soar, college tuition continues to rise.
 Beyond the affordability consideration, college may not be the best option for a particular student for variety of other reasons.
 Employers recognize that a degree alone does not guarantee an employee’s career success.
 Other countries around the world have embraced apprenticeships as a better or best option for certain employment opportunities and have had great success.

 TAS is the most recent affiliate of the TranZed Alliance (Alliance), an organization that began with the establishment of the Children’s Guild in 1953.
 The alliance has grown to include additional programs to promote the Alliance’s overarching mission: Transformation Education.
 This culture creates management and staff who are agile thinkers who engage the individual student in the way that he or she learns best.